-Hathras gangrape case: Rahul Gandhi to make another attempt to meet victim's family today
+Hathras gangrape case: Rahul Gandhi heads to village to meet family with 50 MPs

 Lucknow, Oct 03: Congress leader Rahul Gandhi will make another attempt to reach Hathras district on Saturday to meet the bereaved family of the 19-year-old, who was brutally assaulted and murdered.

-Gandhi will lead a strong delegation of 40-50 MPs to meet the family members to hear their grievances and demand justice for the victim and her family.
+Gandhi reportedly leads a strong delegation of 50 MPs to meet the family members to hear their grievances and demand justice for the victim and her family.

+There is heavy police deployment on the Delhi-Uttar Pradesh border in Noida ahead of a Rahul Gandhi-led Congress delegation.

+Barricades have been installed at the Delhi-Noida Direct (DND) flyway even as CrPC section 144 remains imposed in UP's Gautam Buddh Nagar.

-Reportedly, Priyanka Gandhi will also accompany the Congress delegation to Hathras.
+Priyanka Gandhi also accompanies the Congress delegation to Hathras.

 Priyanka Gandhi on Friday attended a prayer meet at the Maharishi Valmiki temple in Delhi in memory of the victim.